 - wheezing (like an asthma attack)

 - clammy skin

 An uncommon side effect is swollen glands in the armpit or neck, on the same side as the arm where you had the vaccine.
-This can last for around 10 days, but if it lasts longer see your health professional.
+This can last for around 10 days.
+If it lasts longer, speak to your health professional.

 If you are due for breast screening (a mammogram) then you should mention that you have had the vaccine when you attend.

 Worldwide, there have also been recent, rare cases of inflammation of the heart called myocarditis or pericarditis reported after coronavirus vaccines.
-However, it is not yet clear that these are caused by the vaccines.
+However, it's not yet clear that these are caused by the vaccines.